welzi/Python/README.md

 _________________________
 # Python
-Everything about python - (:
+Everything About python - (:
 _________________________